 - Create your own sensory toolbox: Choose items that you find effective in relieving stress.
 Consider things like a stress ball, essential oils, soothing music, a soft blanket, or comforting foods.
 Having a variety of options at your disposal allows you to choose something that works for you, no matter where you are or what you’re experiencing.

 Mindfulness, meditation, and yoga

-Experiencing traumatic events can have a significant impact on our ability to learn, remember, and regulate our emotions.
+Experiencing traumatic events as a first responder can have a significant impact on our ability to learn, remember, and regulate our emotions.
 When processing trauma, incorporating meditation or mindfulness practices can be beneficial.
 These techniques aim to cultivate awareness of the present moment and help you find a sense of calm.

 Meditation is a powerful tool to navigate uncomfortable thoughts and memories by allowing them to arise and pass without judgment.
 By regularly practicing meditation, you can develop a heightened awareness of your bodily sensations, thoughts, and emotions.
 This increased self-awareness promotes healing and facilitates a healthier relationship with your internal experiences.

-Mindfulness practices, such as yoga, can help reduce physiological arousal and provide a much-needed respite during heightened emotions or stress.
+Mindfulness practices, such as yoga, can help reduce physiological arousal and provide a much-needed respite during heightened emotions or stress, particularly if these stressful events are a common occurrence as a first responder.
 Mindful movement and focusing on the breath can help regulate the nervous system and promote a sense of stability and relaxation.
 Mindfulness practices work best when integrated into a comprehensive treatment plan, working in collaboration with mental health professionals for a tailored approach to your healing process.